Market Commentary 9313

 Up at least 30% 88%

-Up at least 40% 84%
+Up at least 40% 85%

 Up at least 50% 80%

-Up at least 100% 62%
+Up at least 100% 63%

 Up at least 150% 45%

-Up at least 200% 18%
+Up at least 200% 17%

-Over 100 YEARS of historical data was used to calculate the probabilities in the
+Over 110 YEARS of historical data was used to calculate the probabilities in the

 table above.
-Dividends are not included so you must add expected dividends
+Dividends are not included.
+So you must add expected dividends

-to the forecasted gain to estimate the total return.
-Each month, new data is
+to the forecasted gain to estimate the total return for the equities represented

-entered into the forecasting model and the FTSE 100 is assigned a rank from 1
+the FTSE 100 is assigned a rank from 1 to 10.
+The best rank is 10 and the

-to 10.
-The best rank is 10 and the worst is 1.
-That ranking determines the Ten
+worst is 1.
+That ranking determines the Ten Year Forecast for the FTSE 100

-Year Forecast for the FTSE 100 Stock Index .
-The data used in the forecasting
+Stock Index .
+The data used in the forecasting model is updated monthly and

-model is updated monthly and may change the forecast, particularly after
+may change the forecast, particularly after substantial movements in the FTSE

-substantial movements in the FTSE 100.
-The latest ranking of the FTSE 100
+100. The latest ranking of the FTSE 100 Index is 7.
+Forecast-Chart.com

-Index is 7.
-Forecast-Chart.com publishes a 10 Year Forecast for 12 of the 23
+publishes a 10 Year Forecast for 12 of the 23 stock market indexes covered at

-stock market indexes covered at Forecast-Chart.com.
-The indexes with the
+Forecast-Chart.com.
+The indexes with the highest probability of gaining over

-highest probability of gaining over 200% in the next 10 years are the Russell
+200% in the next 10 years are the Hang Seng and the S&P TSX Index.
+The

-probability of gaining over 200% in the next 10 years are the S&P SmallCap
+indexes with the lowest probability of gaining over 200% in the next 10 years

-will be affected by currency fluctuations.
+by currency fluctuations.

 The last time that the FTSE 100 Stock Index received the best rank (10) was